shenwei356/LexicMap/docs/content/tutorials/index/_index.md

      via the flag `-G/--big-genomes`..
 - **At most 17,179,869,184 genomes are supported**.
 For more genomes, just build multiple indexes.

-Input files can be given via one of the below ways:
+Input files can be given via one of the following ways:

 - **Positional arguments**.
 For a few input files.
 - A **file list** via the flag `-X/--infile-list`  with one file per line.